CodeYourFuture/curriculum/content/html-css/blocks/what-is-html/index.md

 Semantics means _meaning_.
 Semantic HTML is _meaningful code_: each piece of data marked up with correct, that is to say, descriptive tags.
 A heading has an h1 tag.
 A button has a button tag.
 There are only two html tags that are deliberately NULL, or have no meaning.

 These tags are then _interpreted_ by APIs to give functionality to the page.
-A button tag is interpreted by the browser as a button, and so it can be clicked.
+A button tag is interpreted by the browser as a button, and so it can be clicked, or triggered in many ways.
 A heading tag is interpreted by the browser as a heading, and so provides a traversible page outline to a screen reader.

 HTML tags are powerful because they are meaningful.
 They are meaningful because they are semantic.
 Semantic HTML is powerful HTML.